-In single-stage calls in order for the in-kind contributions from a contributing partner to be counted towards the additional eligibility criterion of 45% (see 2.3.4.3 below), a duly executed and signed contributing partner application letter must be submitted and received by IHI JU Programme Office within the proposals' submission deadline.
+In single-stage calls as of IHI JU call 9 in order for the in-kind contributions from a contributing partner to be counted towards the additional eligibility criterion of 45% (see 2.3.4.3 below), a duly executed and signed contributing partner application letter must be submitted as a part of the applicant consortium's proposal and uploaded in the in the EU Funding & Tenders Portal.
+For detailed requirements as to the form of the application letter and the submission please see chapter 2 of the guide for contributing partners.

 It is also possible to apply to become a contributing partner after the submission of the proposal by the consortium.
-However, if the application to become a contributing partner is submitted after the deadline for the submission of a proposal, at the evaluation stage, its contribution will not be counted towards satisfying the 45% in-kind eligibility criterion for the proposal in question.
+However, if the application to become a contributing partner is not submitted as a part of the proposal via the EU Funding and Tenders Portal, at the evaluation stage, its contribution will not be counted towards satisfying the 45% in-kind eligibility criterion for the proposal in question.

-In two-stage calls, the pre-identified constituent and affiliated entities of the private members (pre-identified industry consortium) and the contributing partners are the main drivers of the topic definition and they identify their in-kind contributions through expertise and assets.
-The pre-identified constituent and affiliated entities of the private members and contributing partners are listed in the topic text (overall contribution and not per partner) and they are not eligible for funding.
+In two-stage calls, the pre-identified constituent and affiliated entities of the private members (pre-identified industry consortium) and contributing partners (if any) are the main drivers of the topic definition, and they identify their in-kind contributions through expertise and assets.
+The pre-identified constituent and affiliated entities of the private members and contributing partners (if any) are listed in the topic text (overall contribution and not per partner) and they are not eligible for funding.

-Contacts/discussions about a given topic between potential applicant consortia and members of the preidentified industry consortium and contributing partners are prohibited throughout the procedure until the results of the first stage evaluation.
+Contacts/discussions about a given topic between potential applicant consortia and members of the preidentified industry consortium and/or contributing partners are prohibited throughout the procedure until the results of the first stage evaluation.

 Important Note: If, prior to the launch of a two-stage call, the contributing partner intends to have their contribution matched by the IHI JU, this should be discussed with the JU during topic definition and in any case the IHI JU should receive their application letter prior to the publication of the two-stage call text.
 Therefore, contributing partner needs to submit their application letter prior to the finalisation of the call text to be included in such call text.
 Based on this the IHI JU may then decide to match such contribution.
+For detailed requirements as to the form of the application letter and the submission please see chapter 3 of the guide for contributing partners.